 The HiSET sub-exams are scored on a 0-20 scale, and the minimally required result is an 8-score.
 Overall, you must reach at least 45 points, and your essay must have at least 2 out of 6 points.

-A few years back, the GED exam was completely overhauled recently and offers a great track for all those without a high school diploma to obtain a comparable degree, and graduates are sure to get one of these unfilled job positions.
+A few years back, the GED exam was completely overhauled, and it offers a great track for all those without a high school diploma to obtain a comparable degree, and graduates are sure to get one of these unfilled job positions.

 The shortfall of qualified workers has a tremendous negative effect on our economy, and businesses are not running to their full potential.
 The GED program offers the possibility to register and pay for one of the four tests separately.
 The five HiSET subtests may also be taken one at a time.